Once printing is complete, you can close this window.

 The Postal Service’s only dock-to-dock delivery route is on the Magnolia River in Alabama.
 A 15-foot contract mail boat delivers to 176 dock-side mailboxes on a 31-mile stretch of the river.

-The Post Office in most need of a bridge is in Point Roberts, WA.
-It can be reached by car only by driving through British Columbia, Canada.
-Only a boat or float plane can travel directly there.
+The Point Roberts, WA, Post Office can be reached by car only by driving through British Columbia, Canada.
+Only a boat or float plane can travel directly to the office.

 Post Office